 Value yourself enough to take good care of yourself.
 Your everyday actions can either add to your stress level, or help you to reduce it.
 And ensuring you’re generally well and healthy is one of your best tools for being able to better manage all the stresses that life tries to throw at you next.

-With the help of this book and the above worksheets, and any other support you need, you can get back in the driving seat and face your difficulties head on.
-I know you've got the strength and the resources to overcome the stress you're struggling with right now.
-I'm rooting for you! :-)
+With the help of the above worksheets and any other support you need, you can get back in the driving seat and face your difficulties head-on.
+I know you’ve got the strength and the resources to overcome the stress you’re struggling with right now.
+I’m rooting for you! :-)